Mountain Fountain: Decommission and relocation

 In 2005, the Auckland City Council planned to tear down the Mountain Fountain sculpture as part of a redesign of Aotea Square, but backed down after outcry from the public and members of New Zealand's arts community.
 The sculpture was causing structural problems to the roof of the Civic Theatre underground car park located beneath the square, and did not fit with the square's planned upgrade and renovation as a wide open space for performances, concerts, and public meetings.
 The Auckland City Council removed the sculpture and placed it in storage in 2008 after assessing structural issues and public space considerations as part of an $80 million restoration project to Aotea Square and the underground car park.

 In June 2009, an Auckland City Council advisory panel for public art voted unanimously to move Mountain Fountain to a new location, citing "the impact of the structure on the event space" and the need to ensure the car park roof's waterproofing.
 From an art perspective, the panel felt Mountain Fountain was out of scale and dwarfed by the large, open square, and "would do more work in a smaller site."
-From an engineering perspective, the sculpture couldn't be returned to the square because its water system couldn't be embedded in the new car park roof.
+From an engineering perspective, the sculpture could not be returned to the square because its water system could not be embedded in the new car park roof.
 Stringer was open to the move but objected to the council's process, calling their reasons "spurious" and noting that they had not discussed their issues with his engineer.

 The advisory panel suggested three new locations for Mountain Fountain, at Parliament Reserve, Victoria Park, and Mission Bay's Selwyn Reserve, and recommended public consultation to decide the new location.
 When Holy Trinity Cathedral council member John Wilson discovered the sculpture was being relocated he approached Stringer, who then approached the Auckland City Council.
 After consultation with Stringer, the public, and council art advisors, Mountain Fountain was relocated to the forecourt of Holy Trinity Cathedral.
 It was dedicated in its new location on 12 September 2010.

 Stringer and Wilson noted the complementary synergy between the sculpture's zigzag shapes and the three peaks of the cathedral's roofline.
 The cathedral's architect Richard Toy intended to have an artwork situated next to the cathedral and the fountain's relocation fulfilled his original vision.
 The New Zealand Herald arts writer Janet McAllister thought the sculpture looked good at its new site, but had misgivings that some non-Christian ratepayers might "feel uncomfortable visiting it on diocese land."
 Stringer commented on the appropriateness of the sculpture's "resurrection" at the cathedral, and related it to a personal resurrection; while building the sculpture in 1980 he would visit his terminally ill father at Auckland City Hospital, and seeing Mountain Fountain rebuilt renewed his memories of his father.